 Do not sync all files, the risk is that your hard drive will quickly become full!
 Contact LDC's Service Desk if you need more than 1 TB of OneDrive's standard storage space.
 There is no limit to the amount of space available to you.
 Four icons show the status of the files - see the information under WorkFolders above.

 There is a version history that enables you to restore older versions of documents should you need to.
 OneDrive saves the most recent 100 files, but you can restore files that are not more than 93 days old from the recycle bin.
 You can also restore all content from the past 30 days if a major problem occurs.

-If you have ensured that all of your data is stored in one of the aforementioned storage spaces, you can restore all of your data whenever you need to – you do not require your own personal back-up.
+If you have ensured that all of your data is stored in one of the aforementioned storage spaces, you can restore all of your data whenever you need to.
+LU backs up WorkFolders and Group Directories/Network Disks.
+Lost data can then usually be recovered via LDC for a certain period of time after the loss or through self-service via the services' file version management.
+Other storage services usually have built-in version management that you handle yourself.
+Contact the help desk if you need help recovering lost data.
 The best scenario is to not be dependent solely on locally stored data; instead, all your data should be on external servers that are backed up in turn.
-If you want to have a personal back-up so that you can take your data with you when leaving Lund University, we recommend that you use the open-source software FreeFileSync.
+If you want to have a personal backup so that you can take your data with you when leaving Lund University, we recommend that you use the open-source software FreeFileSync.

 If you have data that is no longer being amended and does not need to be available on your computer, you can archive it.
 Lund University does not have a central archive solution.
 We recommend that you use the open-source software FreeFileSync to archive data on two cloned hard disks that you store disconnected in a fireproof, locked space.